dltoth/UPnPLib/README.md

 ```

-Starting the device will now display the welcome message "Hello from Root Device" at <i>http\://device-IP:80</i>.
-Note that since we set the RootDevice <i>target</i> to <i>root</i>, and set the same displayHandler on root display, the same welcome message will appear at <i>http\://device-IP:80/root</i>.
+Starting the device will now display the welcome message "Hello from Root Device" at `http://device-IP:80`.
+Note that since we set the RootDevice <i>target</i> to <i>root</i>, and set the same displayHandler on root display, the same welcome message will appear at `http://device-IP:80/root`.

+**Important Note:** Adding a custom display handler for a device will override its standard UI model, in this case for the <i>RootDevice</i> but could also be done for each device type.

 <a name="basic-search"></a>